Equal Marriage to become law

 Stonewall fought long and hard for the introduction of civil partnerships in 2005.
 Sadly, as recently as 2010 Lord Tebbit stated: ‘We should be utterly, completely and absolutely clear that a civil partnership is not a marriage, cannot be a marriage, never will be a marriage and should be treated entirely separately from marriage.’

 By insisting that marriage and civil partnerships must be kept separate and distinct opponents of equality still perpetuate the offensive notion, even if inadvertently, that relationships between people of the same sex are not as stable, rich or valid as those between mixed-sex couples.
 It is clear that these views impact negatively on public attitudes towards gay people themselves.

 We therefore want to see marriage available to same-sex couples on the same basis as mixed-sex marriage, with no mandate on religious organisations to celebrate it.

-The decision about whether to extend marriage to same-sex couples now lies in the hands of our politicians, so it is vital that they know how strong the support for this is across Scotland.
+The decision about whether to extend marriage to same-sex couples lay in the hands of our politicians, so it was vital that they knew how strong the support for this is across Scotland.
 Since December 2011 we have been pushing to raise awareness of the campaign, encouraging people to get in touch directly with their MSP and voice their support.
-A hundred thousand postcards have been distributed across Scotland to encourage MSPs to support equal marriage.
-Order yours by emailing firstname.lastname@example.org.
+A hundred thousand postcards were distributed across Scotland to encourage MSPs to support equal marriage.
+Order yours by emailing email@example.com.